 - Unwanted profile pushes - Okta updates can overwrite the values of unmapped attributes in an app, even if that app is the highest priority profile source.
 For example, if the cn attribute is not mapped from Active Directory to Okta, and you've configured Active Directory for Profile Source and Update User Attributes, - Okta applies default mapping to cn.

 - Overwritten IdP-sourced attributes - Okta to app updates can overwrite attributes that are sourced by another identity source.
 There's no partial push option.

 - Race conditions - Okta can overwrite an updated attribute in an identity source before other updates are pushed back to - Okta.
 For example, consider a scenario in which a user's first name and last name are imported into Okta from a directory, but the user's email address is imported into Okta from an app.
 If the user's last name changes in the directory before the applicable email address update is made in the app, - Okta could push the new name and the old email address.

 Rules for incoming imports

-Using a profile master necessitates a clear distinction between new imported users and updates to current Okta users.
-Okta uses matching rules to maintain a link between the profile master source and Okta to prevent conflicts.
+Using a profile source necessitates a clear distinction between new imported users and updates to current Okta users.
+Okta uses matching rules to maintain a link between the profile source and Okta to prevent conflicts.
 See User Creation & Matching in Provisioning and Deprovisioning.